MarkPreschern/CS4500-Project/Fish/Planning/game-state.md

 Please note that the current version of our project already has a Tile class that keeps track of the above information.

 ### Game state ####
 The game state will be represented in its own unique format via a Python object/class.
-The game state class will contain three fields:
+The game state class will contain four fields:
 - Players: this will be a dictionary of all of the players that are currently participating in the game.
 Each entry of the dictionary will use the player_id as a key and a dictionary of relevant player information as the value.
 - Board: this will be a dictionary that keeps track of all of the tiles and player positions on the board.
 This includes tile objects and their coordinates, as well as player ids and their positions.
+- Game Status: this will be an enum that represent the current status of the game (i.e. is the game still accepting players, is the game active, is the game over)
 - Timestamp: this will be a double that represents the current system timestamp of the game.

 The **game state** representation as a Python dictionary / JSON object will look something like the following: